ocean-data-factory-sweden/kso/README.md

 ```

 ## Cloudina
 Cloudina is a hosted version of KSO (powered by JupyterHub) on NAISS Science Cloud.
 It allows users to scale and automate larger workflows using a powerful processing backend.
 This is currently an invitation-only service.
-In order to gain access to the platform, please contact jurie.germishuys[at]combine.se.
+To access the platform, please contact jurie.germishuys[at]combine.se.

 The current portals are accessible as:
 1. Console (object storage) - [storage][cdn_bucket]